napari/napari/docs/source/events/rendering.rst

 The ideal chunks are the ones at the preferred level of detail, the level of detail that best matches the current canvas resolution.
-Drawing chunks which are more detailed that this will look fine, the graphics card will downsample them, but it will take longer.
-Drawing chunks that are coarser than the ideal level will look blurry, but it's better than drawing nothing.
+Drawing chunks which are more detailed that this will look fine, the graphics card will downsample them, but it is creating unnecessary work.
+Drawing chunks that are coarser than the ideal level will look blurry, but it's much better than drawing nothing.

 The decision about what level of detail to use is made by the :class:`~napari.layers.image.experimental._octree_loader.OctreeLoader`